ISD Academies Honored as Education Innovator of the Year

 In 2017, 72 percent of ISD students graduated with dual credit or an Industry Recognized Credential, increasing by more than 50 percent in just two years.
 We are building our future workforce and inspiring future Independence business leaders.
 The ISD is proud to be making an economic impact through innovative practices, engagement and leadership within our community.

-ISD Superintendent Dr. Dale Herl will accept the Education Innovator of the Year Award at the Missouri Business Awards on November 16 at Busch Stadium.
+ISD Superintendent Dr. Dale Herl accepted the Education Innovator of the Year Award at the Missouri Business Awards on November 16, 2017 at Busch Stadium.